oshin19/Synchornus_FIFO/readme.md

 # Synchronous FIFO (First-In-First-Out) Memory Buffer

 This project implements a **parameterized synchronous FIFO** (First-In-First-Out) buffer using **Verilog HDL**.
-FIFO is a critical component in digital systems for temporary data storage, especially useful in **pipelining, buffering, and interfacing between blocks with different clock domains**.
+In Synchronous FIFO, data read and write operations use the same clock frequency.

 ---